nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Syntax: `add_item n/ITEM_NAME pr/PRICE c/COST`

-* When entering price and cost data, you may input numbers with or without a decimal point.
+* When entering price and cost data, you may only
+  * input positive numbers.
-* For example, you can input the number 5, or the number 5.75.
+    * For example, you can input the number 5, not -5.
+  * choose to include number with a decimal point.
+A decimal point looks like this: `.` However, you can only key in up to 2 numbers after the decimal point.
+      * For example, the number 5.75 but not 5.752.
+* After you have add an item, note that the profit margin displayed can be positive or negative number.
+  * For example, if you see `Profit Margin: $-0.50` and  `Profit Margin: $2.00`, both are correct.
+However, this means that you are making a lost on your menu item.

 Examples:

-* `add_item n/Chocolate cookie pr/5 c/2.50
+* `add_item n/Chocolate cookie pr/5 c/2.50`
 * `add_i n/Harley Davidson Shirt pr/40 c/8.50`

 ### Adding tags to a supplier: `tag_supplier` / `tag_s`